lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 The Portal aspect of the Rubin Science Platform lends itself well to extracting and plotting a light curve of an object with known coordinates.
 It can be accessed by clicking on the "Portal" panel on the main landing page at data.lsst.cloud.

-Plotting of a light curve requires a data table which contains the obervation time.
+Plotting of a light curve requires a data table which contains the observation time.
 For the simulated DP0.2 data, such table is the dp02_dc2_catalogs.DiaSource.
 This table can be accessed by selecting ``DP0.2 Catalogs`` tab on the left-hand side, and the ``dp02_dc2_catalogs.DiaSource`` tab on the right.
+This example uses the "UI Assisted" means (selected by pressing the "UI Assisted" button on the upper right).

 An example here considers a low-redshift SNIa (67.4579, -44.0802) and will extract the flux data from that location only when the object was detected at ``SNR > 5``.
-This example uses the "UI Assisted" means (selected by pressing the "UI Assisted" button on the upper right).
 Such flux is derived from the processed visit image (PVI; “direct” image), ``psfFlux``.
 If the flux of the object at epochs when the ``SNR < 5`` is needed, a different table using forced photometry (``ForcedSourceOnDiaObject``) needs to be used and this is covered in another "HowTo" bit.